vektorious/cm-curriculum/_articles/community-and-communication/contribution-mgt.md

 {:toc}

 ### Contents
-- Community management
+- Contributions workflow
-  - Contribution management
+- What is a CONTRIBUTING.md
 - Issue tracking
 - Types of contributions/demands (what to accept, delay, etc)
-  - transferring ownership
+- Transferring ownership

-### {{ site.assignment }} Do something!
+### {{ site.assignment }} Write your contributing.md

 ### Resources